-If a student wants to change their choice of module after the module enrolment system has closed, they must complete a Change of Module (Course) form and return it to their parent school no later than 20 October 2017 for semester one modules and 16 February 2018 for semester two modules.
-Individual schools may have earlier deadlines.
+If a student wants to change their choice of module after the module enrolment system has closed, they must complete a Change of Module form and return it to their parent school.
+The University allows students to change modules for up to four weeks after teaching starts, however, some schools only allow changes for a shorter period.

 Updating module and programme information

-Before the online system is opened to students, it is important that the relevant data in both Banner and Module and Programme Catalogues (MCAT and PCAT) is up to date, accurate and identical.
+Before the online system is opened to students, it is important that the relevant data in both Banner and Module and Programme Catalogues is up to date, accurate and identical.